-Snyk grabs $70M more to detect security vulnerabilities in open source code and containers – TechCrunch
+Snyk grabs $70M more to detect security vulnerabilities in open-source code and containers – TechCrunch

 “Accel has a long history in the security market and we believe Snyk is bringing a truly unique, developer-first approach to security in the enterprise,” said Matt Weigand of Accel said in a statement.
 “The strength of Snyk’s customer base, rapidly growing free user community, leadership team and innovative product development prove the company is ready for this next exciting phase of growth and execution.”

 Indeed, the company has hit some big milestones in the last year that could explain that hike.
-It now has some 300,000 developers using it around the globe, with its customer base growing some 200 percent this year and including the likes of Google, Microsoft, Salesforce and ASOS (sidenote: you know that if developers at developer-centric places themselves working at the vanguard of computing, like Google and Microsoft, are using your product, that is a good sign).
+It now has some 300,000 developers using it around the globe, with its customer base growing some 200% this year and including the likes of Google, Microsoft, Salesforce and ASOS (side note: you know that if developers at developer-centric places themselves working at the vanguard of computing, like Google and Microsoft, are using your product, that is a good sign).
 Notably, that has largely come by word of mouth — inbound interest.

 The company in July of this year took on a new CEO, Peter McKay, who replaced Podjarny.
 McKay was the company’s first investor and has a track record in helping to grow large enterprise security businesses, a sign of the trajectory that Snyk is hoping to follow.